Instant Expressive Gaussian Head Avatars at Over 100 FPS: Introduction

 Typically, portrait animation methods, including ours, are trained with a self-reenactment objective using datasets that contain multiple expression-varying images per identity.
-Instead of training on real datasets, we construct a synthetic facial expression dataset by a state-of-the-art facial animation diffusion model \cite{zhao2025x} for distilling its expressive motion priors in a 3D consistent manner.
-To mitigate the potential 3D inconsistency issue, we synthesize facial expressions by the diffusion model on real face portraits frontalized by a pre-trained 3D lifting encoder \cite{lp3d} and again use the same 3D lifting encoder to estimate its multi-view synthetic images on the fly during training.
-In summary, our main contributions include: \begin{itemize} \item We design an expressive yet computationally-efficient animation representation for 3D Gaussians that achieves detailed animation for human faces (Sec.~\ref{sec:method-design}). \item We propose practical strategies to train such an animation representation {by distilling} the knowledge of existing diffusion methods into it (Sec.~\ref{sec:method-distill}). \item Our method is the first to simultaneously achieve best 3D consistency, fast inference speed and detailed expressions such as wrinkles, and run orders of magnitude faster than 2D diffusion models during inference (Fig.~\ref{fig:teaser},~\ref{fig:method-comparison}). \end{itemize}
+Instead of training on real datasets, we construct a synthetic facial expression dataset via a state-of-the-art facial animation diffusion model \cite{zhao2025x} for transferring its expressive motion priors in a 3D consistent manner.
+To minimize the 3D inconsistency and hallucination issues of diffusion models, we first frontalize in-the-wild portraits and then synthesize expressions by the diffusion model only on frontal views, thereby avoiding hallucinations caused by viewpoint changes.
+Multi-view results are then separately synthesized during training using a pre-trained expert 2D-to-3D network, which enforces cross-view geometric consistency via multiview supervision.
+Therefore, our method is \emph{free of} inconsistency or hallucination issues.
+In summary, our main contributions include: \begin{itemize} \item We design an expressive yet computationally-efficient animation representation for 3D Gaussians that achieves detailed animation for human faces (Sec.~\ref{sec:method-design}). \item We propose practical strategies to train this animation representation by leveraging guidance from existing diffusion-based methods (Sec.~\ref{sec:method-distill}). \item Our method is the first to simultaneously achieve best 3D consistency, fast inference speed and detailed expressions such as wrinkles, and run orders of magnitude faster than {competing methods at the same level of expressivity.} (Fig.~\ref{fig:teaser},~\ref{fig:method-comparison}). \end{itemize}